H00267382/Multiplane-Microscopy/README.md

 ![BeadSharpness](https://user-images.githubusercontent.com/66416355/164016315-c415fbfc-28e3-4c68-9687-c34b44b6abc2.png)

 A visual of undersampling below shows why the function is inaccurate with only 9 planes.
+Orange represents the undersampled function.

 The first graph shows sampling of 12 planes, the second shows sampling of 8 planes and the final graph shows sampling 6 planes.